parkermac/ptools/river/README.txt

 we get usgs data for run forcing.
 But when we are doing a forecast the Skokomish has an NWS number and so it does not use the fix.
-However, it appears that what comes from NWS does not have the problem that the main Skok gauge has, so this should be fine.
+However, it appears that what comes from NWS does not have the problem that the main Skok gauge has, so this should be fine. [need to check to be sure]

 Note: The Hamma Hamma was originally created as 0.4459 times the Skokomish flow, which has the problem we just solved above.
 To fix